mobfox/MobFox-iOS-SDK/README.md

 ## Bitcode Enabled

 Including bitcode will allow Apple to re-optimize your app binary without the need to submit a new version of your app to the store.
-For using Bitcode declare the parameter ```Enable Bitcode``` to ```YES``` in project settings. and drag the directory 'MobFoxSDKCoreDynamicBitCode' to your project.
+For using Bitcode declare the parameter ```Enable Bitcode``` to ```YES``` in project settings. and drag the directory 'MobFoxSDKCore' to your project.